 When choosing the perfect Grand Canyon hike, it really depends on what you want out of your day.
-Some trails are more crowded, but offer better, more accessible views.
-Other trails provide for much more solitude, however it can take longer to access the panoramic Grand Canyon vistas, and these trails are often less maintained than the more popular options.
-When taking a guided guided Grand Canyon hiking tour with Grand Canyon Adventures, your guide will discuss the options with you on the morning of your hike and help you find the perfect trail.
+Some trails are more crowded but offer better, more accessible views.
+Other trails provide much more solitude, however, it can take longer to access the panoramic Grand Canyon vistas, and these trails are often less maintained than the more popular options.
+When taking a guided Grand Canyon hiking tour with Grand Canyon Adventures, your guide will discuss the options with you on the morning of your hike and help you find the perfect trail.

 Great ‘Starter’ Trails

 Once you make the decision to take a step into the Canyon, you are joining a relatively small group of visitors who do so.
 Although there are no easy trails into the Grand Canyon, some are much better for beginners than others.
 Grand Canyon Adventures hiking guides love the Bright Angel Trail, and the South Kaibab trail as good starter hikes.
 Both of these trails are extremely well maintained, and offer outstanding views into the Canyon.

 - Trailhead: Located near historic Kolb Studio

 - Distance to Indian Garden: 4.9M

 - Total Distance (to river): 8.0